Zhengzhong-You/RouteOpt-Docs/source/faq/usage_tips.rst

 This section provides useful tips and configurations for efficiently running and customizing RouteOpt, especially for CVRP and VRPTW applications.

-To solve only the root linear programming (LP) relaxation, without performing branching or adding cutting planes, follow these instructions:

 1. **Solve Root LP Only**

 In ``src/main/src/call_pricing.cpp``, locate the function: